ReefAlturki/DeepLearningProject/project-proposal.md

 ### Data Source

 In this project we aquired heart sound audio data from [kaggle](https://www.kaggle.com/swapnilpanda/heart-sound-database).
 The dataset is collected from physioNet website and it consists of 3540 original PCG audio recordings resampled at 2000Hz.
 The raw data provided is in [.WAV](https://en.wikipedia.org/wiki/WAV). format, which is an encoding of an audio.
-## MVP
-- Summerizing and exploring the data.
-- Defining classification metrics.
-- Building the Model Baseline.